 - If you are not registered to vote in Wauwatosa, you must register before you can obtain an absentee ballot.

 - Absentee ballots are counted at the central count processing site at City Hall on Election Day.

 How to Obtain an Absentee Ballot

-- Option 3 - You may submit a written request to the City Clerk's office by providing the following required information for EACH registered voter:
+- Option 3 - Submit a written request to the City Clerk's office by providing the following required information for EACH registered voter: